rwxrob/notes/Fitness/GFNats training strategy.md

 Each of the USA Cycling Gran Fondo National Series (GFNats) events is just a big spicy fully-supported century group ride with four specific all-out competitive segments followed by 100% full recovery slowly riding to the next one and taking a fully-catered break on top of that.
 It's like four 10-30 minute road races for the price of one.
 So how do I train for this?

-Here are the most important skills in order as I see it:
+Here are the most important skills to train in the order or priority as I see it:

-1. Endurance for seven hours
-2. Fatigued 20-minute power
+***Endurance for seven hours.*** It really does not matter how fast I ride between timed segments but I do have to arrive at the start of the segment recovered and still able to turn the pedals and—though it goes without saying—I have to finish.
+Seven hours is a safe amount of time to expect.
+Before I can do any other skills training I have to be able to ride 161 kilometers in seven hours with four off-bike refueling breaks every 40k.

+***Fatigued 20-minute power.***

-3. Gut training for high carb intake
+***Gut training for high carb intake.***
-4. High-speed group

-The single most important skill seems to be **fatigued 20-minute power***.
-Sure some segments are slightly shorter and a few are longer but that just means adjusting the target normalized power depending on the exact duration.

-The second most important skill is ***gut training***.
-Given the It's also really about training the gut perfectly in order to run 100% on carbs after about 90 minutes.
+***Breakaway tactics.***

 ----